-6Before withdrawing Government contributions, we require a statutory declaration stating the periods since joining KiwiSaver when New Zealand was your principal place of residence.
+7Before withdrawing Government contributions, we require a statutory declaration stating the periods since joining KiwiSaver when New Zealand was your principal place of residence.
 You won't be eligible to receive any Government contributions for any period you lived overseas.

-7If you joined KiwiSaver before 1 July 2019 and you are between the age of 60 and 65, you will not be able to access your money for at least 5 years from the date you joined KiwiSaver.
-However if you are one of these members, from 1 April 2020 you are able to elect to opt out of the 5 year lock in period and make a retirement withdrawal as long as you are age 65 or over.
+^sIf you joined KiwiSaver before 1 July 2019 and are age 65 or over, you are able to elect to opt out of the 5 year lock in period and make a retirement withdrawal.
 If you choose to opt out of the 5 year lock in period, from the date of the withdrawal you will lose any future entitlement to employer and Government contributions that you may have received had you not made a retirement withdrawal.

-8Excludes any amount transferred from an Australian complying superannuation scheme.
+9Excludes any amount transferred from an Australian complying superannuation scheme.